Kindle KDP (Kindle Direct Publishing) has too many ebook pricing rules, regulations, restrictions, limits and penalties

 Wouldn’t it be nice if an author could set the price for an ebook, get a fixed royalty, and not have to worry about manipulations, deductions or discounting to feed cheap ebook subscription services?

 Wouldn’t it be great if ebook royalties were paid per sale, and not from a monthly community pot decided by a publisher?

 Wouldn’t it be better if a publisher helped a little with ebook promotion, without demanding absolute exclusivity?

 I have asked myself these questions for a long time now.
 Sure, Amazon is the biggest ebook game in town with a huge market share percentage, but at the same time, it’s getting awfully overcrowded.

 So much so that KDP Select exclusivity is now almost mandatory to get any sales on Kindle.
 However, any effectiveness of Select only lasts for one or two enrollment periods before sales start fading away.

 Then there is always the ongoing issue for me of not being a US author, and because of this, I am denied access to many Amazon and KDP features and services.
 It took me years to get paid by EFT, and I still cannot enter Kindle Scout.

-While Amazon happily gives away my ebooks for next to nothing on Kindle Unlimited, I can’t get access to KU and next to free reading, because I don’t live in the US.
+While Amazon happily gives away my ebooks for next to nothing on Kindle Unlimited, I can’t get access to KU myself and next to free reading, because I don’t live in the US.
 Call that fair?